rwynn/monstache-site/src/advanced.md

 For more information see [Customizing Document Routing](https://www.elastic.co/blog/customizing-your-document-routing)

-In addition to letting your customize the shard routing for a specific document, you can also customize the elasticsearch `index` and `type` using a script by putting the custom information in the meta attribute.
+In addition to letting your customize the shard routing for a specific document, you can also customize the Elasticsearch `index` and `type` using a script by putting the custom information in the meta attribute.

 ```toml